 About The Samaritan Foundation

-Our core purpose is to provide housing for the poorest of the poor in the Dominican Republic.
+Our core purpose is to provide housing for the poor in the Dominican Republic.
 Not just to build a structure, but to build a new life for this community and keep it growing.
 We will continue to build villages for the people with a complete infrastructure including water, electricity, roads, schools, medical facilities, churches, and opportunities for vocational training.
 We don't plan on stopping until the Lord says so—will you be a part of His mission?

 The Samaritan Foundation was born in 1988 after Elio and Lena Madonia first visited the Dominican Republic.
 Before retiring, Elio founded Brio soft drink bottling company, as well as Long Life of Canada, a product that popularized coffee creamers in North America.